 - + Easy to use

-- + Easy to implement
+- Easy to implement

 - + Easy to afford

+Please email us for some targeted reference sites that would be useful for your library needs: info@opalsinfo.net

 US SERVICE CENTER

-Media Flex Inc

-P.O.
-Box 1107, Champlain, NY 12919 • T: 877.331.1022

-info@opalsinfo.net • www.opalsinfo.net
+Media Flex Inc P.O.
+Box 1107, Champlain, NY 12919 • T: 877.331.1022 info@opalsinfo.net • www.opalsinfo.net

 ASK FOR A FREE TEST SITE...

 The best way to determine whether OPALS is a good fit for your library is to experience it in the familiar context of your library's data.

 - Request a demo: info@opalsinfo.net

 - Export MARC records from existing system

 - Upload data to the OPALS demo

 - Most demos are ready to evaluate in 24hrs

 During the 3 month evaluation period, you will be able to try all of the system's features and have access to OPALS support staff.

+TLAEngage

+Connect with Fellow Librarians!
+Online community for TLA members

+engage.txla.org

-JOIN BY JANUARY 31 TO BE ELIGIBLE TO VOTE IN TLA ELECTIONS In 2023, members will elect a president-elect, treasurer, a representative-at-large (school) and a representative-at-large (special) to serve on the Executive Board.
+JOIN BY JANUARY 31 TO BE ELIGIBLE TO VOTE IN TLA ELECTIONS

+In 2023, members will elect a president-elect, treasurer, a representative-at-large (school) and a representative-at-large (special) to serve on the Executive Board.
 TLA elections will open in mid-February and close mid-March.
 You must be a current 2023 member by January 31 to be eligible to vote in the elections.
 Your participation in the election process is critical as these leaders will help set the course for the association for the coming year.
 Join today.